 If you are unfamiliar with an API, think of it as a 'middleperson' that provides a communication path for a software application to obtain information from a digital data source.
 APIs are becoming a very common means of sharing digital information.
 Many of the apps that you use on your computer or mobile device to produce maps, charts, reports, and other useful forms of information pull data from multiple sources using APIs.
 In the ecological and environmental sciences, many researchers use APIs to programmatically query and obtain data for their analyses.

 Instructions on how to construct a URL, as well as a tool to build URLs to your specifications, are on NEON's API page.
-There are some examples on our GitHub repository, neon-data-api, and rOpenSci is developing an R package, nneo.
-NEON is also planning to build tutorials and examples and host these from the NEON Work With Data webpage, as well as host future workshops.
+There are some examples on our GitHub repository, neon-data-api, and our R package

 Absolutely!
 We provide information, code examples, and an issue-tracking tool via NEON’s GitHub account, in the neon-data-api repository.
 We appreciate feedback and examples of how you are using the API.

 We would be thrilled to learn about what you build using the API.
-Let us know how to link to your online example and we may choose to link to it from our GitHub repository.
+Check our Code Resources webpage for more details.